DanielFMcKay/Weather-Dashboard/README.md

 * Additionally, there is a button to both clear the local storage and reload the page, for easier use.

-* Furthermore there is one button each to remove only the most recently added history button and the oldest history button, respectively.
-The button will also be removed from local storage.
-However, the page will still display any currently displayed information.
+* Furthermore, each search has a paired button that removes both the button for that previously searched location and itself, by removing the div that contains both of them, as well as removing its storage from the array so it won't reload from local storage.

+* Finally there are a pair of buttons that remove the most recent and oldest searches respectively.
+These are vestigial with the addition of the paired deletion buttons, but they're not hurting anything and are styled very nicely so I'm leaving them in for now.

 #### Element Highlighting